-Maloto supports health and nutrition programming at Kwithu community center, which includes a feeding program that provides hot, nutritious meals to over 300 children three times each week, community outreach activities to help HIV+ children and their families access critical health services and nutrition information, and a food distribution program for the community’s most vulnerable households.
+Maloto supports health and nutrition programs at Kwithu Community Organization, including one that provides hot, nutritious meals to over 200 children three times a week; community outreach activities to help HIV+ children and their families access critical health services and nutrition information; and a food distribution program for the community’s most vulnerable households.

 When the AIDS epidemic claimed the lives of an entire generation of teachers, caregivers and parents and left too many orphaned children behind, Anna Msowoya–Keys, along with a group of dedicated women in Mzuzu, responded by establishing Kwithu Women’s Group to serve these children.

 What started as an emergency response feeding program for 20 children once each week grew into a thriving community center that provides a suite of services, including health and nutrition assistance, to hundreds of children and their families.